Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Footwork
 --------
-A creature's Footwork is equal to half their Grace, rounded up.
+A creature's Footwork is equal to half their Grace without the half-point, then rounded up.
 Each round, they may move a distance in paces within enemies' threat range equal to their Footwork without provoking an attack of opportunity.
 Leaving threat range still provokes an attack of opportunity as normal.

 --------